carlosolarte/java-dist/docs/02-threads/content.md

 ### Threads
 - Many applications require concurrent executions.
 - Think about a cloud system:
- * Many users request files simultaneously
+ * Many users request files _simultaneously_
- * Users should not wait for too long to get access to the files
+ * Users should not _wait_ for too long to get access to the files
- * A user can download several files at the same time.
+ * A user can download several files at the _same time_.

+---
+### Threads
+- Many applications require concurrent executions.
+- Think about a cloud system:
 - But also extra difficulties show up:
  * What about 2 users modifying the same file?
  * Denial-of-service attacks